AoxeTech/Aoxe.Serialization/src/Zaabee.SystemTextJson/README.md

 # Zaabee.SystemTextJson

-The wraps and extensions methods base by BinaryFormatter
+The wraps and extensions methods base by System.Text.Json

 TestModel